glim.sh

 Available Tools

-11 toolsglim_amazon_getAmazon ProductRead-onlyIdempotentInspect
+11 toolsglim_amazon_getAmazon ProductARead-onlyIdempotentInspect

-Fetch Amazon product detail from a product URL or 10-char ASIN on a regional marketplace (com|co.uk|de|fr|es|it).
+Fetch Amazon product detail from a full product URL (the marketplace - com|co.uk|de|fr|es|it - is read from the URL host; pass the url field from a glim_amazon_search result, or any /dp/ page URL).
 Returns title, buybox price (gross + VAT-excluded net), stock, delivery estimate, rating, top reviews, and an 'other sellers' summary (count + floor price).
 Text mode (default) returns a compact view with offers_summary {buybox, lowest_new, lowest_used} - pass format='json' for full structured data incl. the offers[] listing and images.

 | Name | Required | Description | Default |